gotamer/yarn/docs/_posts/2021-10-09-metadataextension.md

 line.
 Multiline values must use the Unicode line separator `U+2028` just like multiline twts do.

 All whitespace around field names and values must be stripped.
+Both field names and values must not be empty.
 There must be no more than one hash sign (`#`) preceding fields.
 If fields cannot be parsed, they must be ignored and treated as regular comments.

 ```
 # field-name = field value